vijaysbhat/dojo/ml.md

 * Same as MAP (maximum a priori) and maximum likelihood.

 ### Embeddings

+### Backpropagation
+* Iterative algorithm to train multilayer neural networks.
+* Use optimizers (SGD, Adam etc) for direction training should take based on value of loss function.

 ### Regularization
 * L1 - drives down number of non zero coefficients